AI-multimodal/Lightshow/paper.md

 # Summary

-First-principles computational spectroscopy is a critical tool for interpreting experiment, performing structure refinement, and developing new physcial understanding.
+First-principles computational spectroscopy is a critical tool for interpreting experiment, performing structure refinement, and developing new physical understanding.
 Systematically setting up input files for different simulation codes and a diverse class of materials is a challenging task with a very high barrier-to-entry, given the complexities and nuances of each individual simulation